karinearzoine/ThoughtsBlog/_posts/2015-08-30-the-one-year-mark.md

 It took me a few months of testing before becoming completely gluten free.
 I had no idea that some prepackaged sauces contained gluten.
 After getting contaminated with sauces and other food like rice noodles, I started reading carefully the list of ingredients to make sure the food I was eating didn't contain any.

 I would sometimes forget that I couldn't eat it.
-For example, my mom made couscous and I ate so much of it, it's once I finished eating that I realized what I've just done.
+For example, my mom prepared couscous and I ate so much of it, it's once I finished eating that I realized what I've just done.
 I spent the next 3 days sick in bed.

 <ins>I was hungry all the time !</ins>